Breakfast Donuts

 • Almond butter.
 For binding and moisture.
 I like almond butter because it goes well with the other flavors and isn’t as overpowering as peanut butter.
 You can use any nut or seed butter you enjoy.

-How to make the breakfast donuts
+How to make breakfast donuts

 Step 1- Mix the dry ingredients.
 In a large mixing bowl, add the dry ingredients and mix well.

 Step 5- Make the frosting.
-Whisk together the yogurt and confectioner’s sugar and frost the donuts once cooled.
+Whisk together the yogurt and confectioner’s sugar, and frost the donuts once cooled.

 breakfast donuts stacked.

 • Avoid overmixing the batter.
 Like cake or pancake batter, you want to combine the batter until fully incorporated.
+Overmixing will yield gummy and/or rubbery donuts.

 • Frost cooled donuts.
 Sugar glaze seeps off the hot donuts.
-So, wait for the donuts to cool down before frosting them.
+So, please wait for the donuts to cool down before frosting them.

 • Add mix-ins.
-To change things up, I sometimes fold through some dried fruits, fresh berries, or to treat the family, some chocolate chips.
+To change things up, I sometimes fold through some dried fruits, fresh berries, or, to treat the family, some chocolate chips.

 Storage instructions

 To freeze.
 For more extended storage, toss the breakfast donuts into freezer-safe bags and freeze them for up to 4 months.
+I recommend thawing in the fridge overnight, then letting them sit at room temperature before enjoying.

 a glazed breakfast doughnut.